plotdb/block/README.md

  - `init(opt)`: initialization function of this context.
  - `destroy(opt)`: destroy function of this context.
  - `interface()`: JS interface for block users to access.
+ - `client(opt)`: JS interface for host context to access. opt:
+   - `bid`: host identifier calling this API. always return null if the given host is not supported.
  - `parent`: JS Context of parent block, if any.
    - use `parent.interface()` to reach parent interface if needed.